Polycarbonate sheet, acrylic mirror, LED lighting, electronic wiring, 330 x 3325 x 1850cm as installed. Photo: Jeon Byung-cheol, Courtesy: MMCA

 About the Exhibition

-For the inaugural MMCA Hyundai Motor Series, Lee Bul presented Civitas Solis II and Aubade III, two large installation works which were produced as part of the ongoing Mon Grand Ré...
+For the inaugural MMCA Hyundai Motor Series, Lee Bul presented Civitas Solis II and Aubade III.
+Both large-scale installations were produced as part of Lee’s Mon Grand Récit series...

-Lee Bul (born in Yeongju, Korea, in 1964) since the beginning of her career questioned and explored the universal context of society with extraordinary artistic sensibility and thought.
-During the 1980s and 1990s, Lee’s unconventional performances, installations and sculptures – including the internationally acclaimed Cyborg series – shared issues around beauty and destruction and her Mon Grand Récit series has continued from the mid-2000s.
-Her work is represented in museum collections including the National Museum of Modern and Contemporary Art, Korea, Los Angeles County Museum of Art, and Tate and in recent years Lee held solo exhibitions at Seoul Museum of Art (2021), SCAD Museum of Art (2019), Martin-Gropius-Bau (2018), and Hayward Gallery (2018).
+Lee Bul (born in Yeongju, Korea in 1964) has questioned and explored the ideas and limitations of society since the beginning of her career.
+During the 1980s and ’90s, Lee’s performances, installations, and multimedia works began considering ideas of beauty and destruction—ideas she continues to consider.
+Her work is included in museum collections including the National Museum of Modern and Contemporary Art, Korea; Los Angeles County Museum of Art; and Tate, London.
+Lee has had recent solo exhibitions at Seoul Museum of Art (2021); SCAD Museum of Art, Savannah (2019); Martin-Gropius Bau, Berlin (2018); and Hayward Gallery, London (2018).